LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 ```bash
 datalad save -m 'audio data'
 ```
-However be cautious with pushing your changes online because the audio data can be extremely large and the uploading really long.
+However, be cautious with pushing your changes online because the audio data can be extremely large and the uploading really long.
 If you have access to a cluster/server running continually, consider doing the upload from there with a job, allowing you to log out while the upload continues.
-Otherwise, you can choose to run the push bits by bits by running the command `datalad push recordings/raw/rec1.wav` on your different audio files one by one.
+Otherwise, you can choose to run the push bit by bit by running the command `datalad push recordings/raw/rec1.wav` on your different audio files one by one.

 ### Original Metadata